Clatterbridge Cancer Centre NHS Foundation Trust: Outpaitent

-Halton General Hospital

-In 2009 the centre opened a chemotherapy centre at Warrington and Halton Hospitals NHS Foundation Trust's Halton General Hospital site to treat breast, bowel, lung, lymphoma, prostate and urological cancers.

-The Linda McCartney Centre

-The Linda McCartney Centre is located in a converted, former nursing college at the Royal Liverpool University Hospital.
-It provides services for patients with bowel and breast cancers.

-The Liverpool Women's

-The trust opened a unit dedicated to chemotherapy for gynaecological cancers at the Liverpool Women's Hospital, in February 2011.

-The Marina Dalglish Centre

-Treating breast, bowel, urology and lung cancers, The Marina Dalglish Centre was opened in 2007, having been converted from an old special care baby unit.
-Although this centre is also on the Aintree Hospitals campus, it is in a separate building to the Clatterbridge Cancer Centre Liverpool, which was built at a later date.

-Southport Hospital

-Following a £1.3 million renovation, the centre runs a nurse-led chemotherapy delivery service from Southport Hospital's Medical Day Unit, for bowel, breast and lung cancer patients.

-St Helen's Hospital
+Isle of Man

-The Trust provides chemotherapy and oncology services in St Helen's Hospital.
+The centre provides both chemotherapy and outpatient services at Noble's Hospital on the Isle of Man.

+Diagnostic centres

+The trust provides diagnostic services from two community diagnostic centres.

+Clatterbridge Diagnostics

+Also based on Clatterbridge Health Park, this centre is run in partnership with the neighbouring Wirral University Teaching Hospital.
+The centre opened 2021.

+Paddington Community Diagnostic Centre

+Located in Liverpool's Knowledge Quarter, the centre offers diagnostic testing and scans for a "wide range of health conditions", and not just cancer diagnosis.

 Group companies

 The Trust owns 2 subsidiary companies - PharmaC and PropCare as well as a joint venture with Mater Private Healthcare, The Clatterbridge Private Clinic.

 Performance

 It was named by the Health Service Journal as one of the top hundred NHS trusts to work for in 2015.
 92% of staff recommend it as a place for treatment and 73% recommended it as a place to work.
 In March 2023, it had 1,796 full-time equivalent staff and a sickness absence rate of 4.7% compared to 4.9% average across England.

 In 2019 the trust was rated as good by the Care Quality Commission dropping from an outstanding rating in 2017.